conradhuebler/SupraFit/docs/ScriptedModels.md

 Another way is to open MM.dat and load using **Load Model file** either MM.json or MM-Variables.json

-In case of convergency problems: SupraFit uses for the built-in model the Lineweaver-Burk equation as initial guess.
+In case of convergency problems: SupraFit uses for the built-in MM model the Lineweaver-Burk equation as initial guess.
 This is not (yet) possible.
 Changing the parameters or performing a **Scan** should help.

 ### Polynomial fit
 As above, but open polynomial/polynomial.dat and use 5 variables (if not all variables are used, SupraFit will not complain).
 Define your model as